 Click the play button below, or subscribe and listen through our podcast on iTunes, Stitcher, Google Play, or Spotify.

-Yesterday I was listening to Oprah interview Paulo Coelho on her Super Soul Conversations podcast.
+A while back I was listening to Oprah interview Paulo Coelho on her Super Soul Conversations podcast.

 Anyway, what struck me about Oprah and Paulo’s conversation was what happened to him when he was 17.

 He said that his parents really wanted him to be an engineer, like his father.
 His parents had experienced a lot of instability in Brazil, so they wanted something safe, secure, and socially esteemed for their son.

 But Paulo always wanted to be a writer, and he was adamant about it.

 His parents were so distraught by his insistence on being a writer that they genuinely believed something was wrong with him … and so they committed him to a mental institution three times.